gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 * Almost any domain can be approached with Natural Language.
 By enhancing the NLP abilities, we can improve the adaptation of infinite many fields.
 * Support for multiple languages for the same tasks enhances accessibility and global reach.
 *
+* The performance of LLMs has achieved human lever on many tasks.
+[TODO]
+* No expertise is needed for LLMs only natural prompting to customize the model to our usage.
+[TODO]
 * Lastly, the ability of Large Language Models (LLMs) to tackle surprisingly complex tasks and provide sophisticated solutions not just in predefined domains but on customized tasks with available adaptation methods.
 [TODO]